API

 • result

 error - request error.
-Files were not deleted.
+Files not deleted.

-success - successful request to delete files.
+success - successful request for file deletion.

 • files